ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

     In this example, we are getting information about the segment that has GUID *c96e0837-c232-4a8a-841e-ef45787d8fcd*.

     Review the details for the segment.
-If necessary, [edit a segment](information-barriers-policies.md#edit-a-segment), wait 30 minutes, and then re-use the `Start-InformationBarrierPoliciesApplication` cmdlet.
+If necessary, [edit a segment](information-barriers-policies.md#edit-a-segment), and then re-use the `Start-InformationBarrierPoliciesApplication` cmdlet.

     If you are still having issues with your information barrier policy, contact support.